 Cleaning of the Taj Mahal's Exterior

 The week long Taj Mahotsav takes place at Shilpgram in Agra, right near the Taj Mahal, from February 18-27 each year.
 The focus of this festival is on arts, crafts, Indian culture, and recreating the Mughal Era.
 It gets underway with a spectacular procession that includes elephants, camels, and drummers.
 Elephant and camel rides are on offer, and there are also games for the kids, and a food festival.
 The venue has special significance, as it's apparently located on the site where the artisans who built the Taj Mahal once lived.

 Where to Stay

 Unfortunately, many of the hotels in Agra are as uninspiring as the city itself.
-However, these 10 Homestay and Hotels in Agra for All Budgets should help make your stay a memorable one.
-There are hotels to suit all budgets.
+However, these 11 Agra Homestays and Hotels with Taj Mahal Views should help make your stay a memorable one.
+There are accommodations to suit all budgets.

 Dangers and Annoyances